 - IE100 An entity issues 100 contracts that meet the criteria for insurance contracts with direct participation features applying paragraph B101.
 The coverage period is three years and starts when the insurance contracts are issued. - IE101 An entity receives a single premium of CU150 for each contract at the beginning of the coverage period.
-Policyholders will receive either: - (a) CU170, or the account balance if it is higher, if the insured person dies during the coverage period; or - (b) the value of the account balance at the end of the coverage period if the insured person survives until the end of the coverage period. - IE102 The entity calculates the account balance for each contract (the underlying items) at the end of each year as follows: - (a) opening balance; plus - (b) premiums received (if any); plus - (c) the change in fair value of a specified pool of assets; minus - (d) an annual charge equal to 2 per cent of the value of the account balance at the beginning of the year plus the change in fair value; minus - (e) the value of the remaining account balance when the insured person dies or the coverage period ends. - IE103 The entity purchases the specified pool of assets and measures the assets at fair value through profit or loss.
+Policyholders will receive either:

+- (a) CU170, or the account balance if it is higher, if the insured person dies during the coverage period; or - (b) the value of the account balance at the end of the coverage period if the insured person survives until the end of the coverage period. - IE102 The entity calculates the account balance for each contract (the underlying items) at the end of each year as follows: - (a) opening balance; plus - (b) premiums received (if any); plus - (c) the change in fair value of a specified pool of assets; minus - (d) an annual charge equal to 2 per cent of the value of the account balance at the beginning of the year plus the change in fair value; minus - (e) the value of the remaining account balance when the insured person dies or the coverage period ends. - IE103 The entity purchases the specified pool of assets and measures the assets at fair value through profit or loss.
 This example assumes that the entity sells assets to collect annual charges and pay claims.
-Hence, the assets that the entity holds equal the underlying items.

-- IE104 On initial recognition of the contracts, the entity: - (a) expects that the fair value of the specified pool of assets will increase by 10 per cent a year; - (b) determines the discount rate that reflects the characteristics of the nominal cash flows that do not vary based on returns on any underlying items is 6 per cent a year; - (c) estimates the risk adjustment for non-financial risk to be CU25 and expects to recognise it in profit or loss in Years 1-3 as follows: CU12, CU8 and CU5; and - (d) expects that one insured person will die at the end of each year and claims will be settled immediately. - IE105 During the coverage period, there are changes in the fair value returns on underlying items, as follows: - (a) in Year 1, the fair value of the specified pool of assets increased by 10 per cent, as expected on initial recognition; - (b) in Year 2, the increase in fair value was lower than expected on initial recognition and equals 8 per cent; and - (c) in Year 3, the increase in fair value goes back to the initially expected 10 per cent. - IE106 In this example all other amounts are ignored, for simplicity.
+Hence, the assets that the entity holds equal the underlying items. - IE104 On initial recognition of the contracts, the entity: - (a) expects that the fair value of the specified pool of assets will increase by 10 per cent a year; - (b) determines the discount rate that reflects the characteristics of the nominal cash flows that do not vary based on returns on any underlying items is 6 per cent a year; - (c) estimates the risk adjustment for non-financial risk to be CU25 and expects to recognise it in profit or loss in Years 1-3 as follows: CU12, CU8 and CU5; - (d) estimates the time value of the guarantee inherent in providing a minimum death benefit; and - (e) expects that one insured person will die at the end of each year and claims will be settled immediately. - IE105 During the coverage period, there are changes in the time value of the guarantee and changes in the fair value returns on underlying items, as follows: - (a) in Year 1, the fair value of the specified pool of assets increased by 10 per cent, as expected on initial recognition; - (b) in Year 2, the increase in fair value was lower than expected on initial recognition and equals 8 per cent; and - (c) in Year 3, the increase in fair value goes back to the initially expected 10 per cent. - IE106 In this example all other amounts are ignored, for simplicity.